Al-Huneidi/Alphabet_Soup_Charity/README.md

 # Challenge

-## Objectives
+## Objective

 Create a binary classifier that is capable of predicting whether or not an applicant will be successful if funded by Alphabet Soup using the features collected in the provided dataset.
-List of features:

 ## Challenge Analysis Report